lesaint/lesaint.github.io/_drafts/damapping-is-a-bean-mapping-stack-not-another-library.md

 ## integrate with the DAMapping code generator

-Since DAMapping's code generator has two levels of functionality, both would be integrated within the IDE thanks the plugin.
+Since DAMapping's code generator has two levels of functionality, both would be integrated within the IDE thanks to the plugin.
 Integration would obviously take the form of GUI actions or menus.

 ### method level code generation